TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 #### Notes

+Inheritance taxes are levied on the posthumous transfer of assets based on relationship to the decedent.
+Generally, Class A beneficiaries are spouses, children, and often siblings.
+Class B beneficiaries are non-immediate family members.
+Class C beneficiaries are non-family members.
+For inheritance taxes, unlike estate taxes, the term “exemption” applies to the size of the gift itself, not the total size of the estate.

 Maryland and New Jersey have both an estate tax and an inheritance tax.
-See table 34.
+See [Table 34](#table34).

 ### <a id="table36"></a>Table 36.
 State Debt Per Capita